Service • Agentic AI Development for E-commerce Brands

 • Agent design document: Topology diagram, tool surface, prompt strategy, memory architecture, and failure-mode analysis.

-• Working production agent: Deployed and integrated with your stack, not a Jupyter notebook demo.
+• Working production agent: Deployed and integrated with your store platform and helpdesk, not a Jupyter notebook demo.

-• Tool integration layer: APIs, MCP servers, or custom adapters that let the agent act on real systems.
+• Tool integration layer: Store APIs, MCP servers, or custom adapters that let the agent act on real orders and systems.

-• Guardrails & cost controls: Max-token budgets, tool-call depth limits, retry caps, human-approval gates on irreversible actions.
+• Guardrails & cost controls: Max-token budgets, tool-call depth limits, retry caps, human-approval gates on irreversible actions like refunds.

 • Observability stack: Structured tracing of every reasoning step and tool call — you see exactly what the agent did and why.

-• Evaluation harness: Test cases that run the agent against representative inputs and measure success rate, latency, and cost.
+• Evaluation harness: Test cases that run the agent against representative shopper inputs and measure resolution rate, latency, and cost.

 • Operations runbook: Documented procedures for incident response, prompt updates, model upgrades, and adding new tools.